pyrocko/grond/docs/source/method/index.rst

 Grond is open for many different optimisation schemes.
 So far implemented is the so-called `Bayesian Bootstrap Optimisation` (BABO).
-The `Optimiser` defines the particular objective function or objective functions or options for them.
+The `Optimiser` defines the particular objective function or objective functions and options for them.
 The optimiser also defines the model space sampling schemes.
+Multiple objective functions are realized in parallel running optimisation chains.
+So far these are the bootstrap chains (see below).

 The BABO optimiser
 ..................